List of Star Wars: Knights of the Old Republic characters: Atris

 Atris, voiced by Elizabeth Rider, is a former member of the Jedi Council and one of the Jedi largely responsible for banishing the Jedi Exile from the Jedi Order.
 Prior to the events of The Sith Lords, Atris had an idealistic view of the Jedi that bordered on fanaticism, believing that they were the perfect guardians of the galaxy and, as a result, did not tolerate any criticism directed towards them.
-However, Atris' beliefs were challenged during the events of the Mandalorian War and the war against Darth Malak in the first game.
-This drove her to betraying the Jedi by alerting the location of a hidden conclave to Darth Nihilus, resulting in the Jedi being driven to near-extinction.
+However, Atris' beliefs were challenged during the events of the Mandalorian Wars and the war against Darth Malak in the first game.
+This drove her to betraying the Jedi by leaking the location of their hidden conclave, resulting in them being driven to near-extinction by Darth Nihilus.
 Atris then planned to rebuild the Jedi Order under her own dogmatic doctrine, and started an unethical campaign against the Sith.
 This included leaking information of the Jedi Exile's return to the rest of the galaxy, setting off the events of The Sith Lords.